-Now that you know the importance of having an effective SMB marketing strategy let’s break down how you can develop one step-by-step.
+Now that you know the importance of an effective marketing strategy, let’s break down how to develop one step-by-step.

 Firstly, you need to set the right goals for your SMB overall.
 Small to medium businesses like yours often need to target specific metrics to grow effectively and on schedule.
 To that end, ask yourself key questions like: